Interdisciplinary Marine Conservation

 About the Interdisciplinary Marine Conservation Program

-Immerse yourself in a 9-week in-person, journey of discovery and exploration and delve into the intricate world of marine conservation.
-This program offers a curated interdisciplinary examination of the ocean, as well as the wildlife and communities who rely upon it, and provides participants the opportunity to earn an advanced certificate upon successful completion.
+Immerse yourself in a 9-week, in-person journey of discovery and exploration into the intricate world of marine conservation.
+Offered in partnership with Scripps Institution of Oceanography, this program provides participants the opportunity to earn an advanced certificate, study alongside master’s students, and complete 16 units of graduate-level credit.
+The program offers a curated, interdisciplinary examination of the ocean, as well as the wildlife and communities who rely upon it.
 Each week addresses a distinct area of study—science communication, biodiversity, ecology and conservation ethics, oceanography and geology, governance, economics, film, and a field-science week on Catalina Island.

 Grounded in the program’s core values of interdisciplinary, solution-oriented conservation, the course combines lectures, labs, discussions, fieldwork, and workshops led by faculty and external practitioners.
 Students develop analytical, methodological, and professional skills by integrating diverse disciplinary perspectives and applying them to real-world ocean challenges.
 Through collaborative projects and field-based experiences, participants strengthen their ability to design and contribute to creative, effective, equitable marine conservation efforts, culminating in the award of an advanced certificate.

-The summer experience consists of one comprehensive course that includes both lecture (SIO-295S and SIO-295LS) and lab components.
-Students enroll in each component separately for academic purposes, but the program is designed and experienced as a single unified course
+The summer experience consists of one comprehensive course that includes both in-person lecture (SIO-295S and SIO-295LS) and lab components.
+Students enroll in each component separately for academic purposes, but the program is designed and experienced as a single unified course.

 Applications are encouraged early, and due by April 30th.